thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ...
 ```

-Additionally, if we have configured our template resolvers to *check for existence* of
+Additionally, if we have configured our template resolvers to *check for
-the template resources –by means of their `checkExistence` flag–, we can use the existence
+existence* of the template resources –- by means of their `checkExistence` flag
-of the fragment itself as the condition in a *default* operation:
+-– we can use the existence of the fragment itself as the condition in a *default*
+operation:

 ```html
 ...